Wondering whether Magic Kingdom or Animal Kingdom is the right park for your crew? We’ve got you covered!

 MONSTER’S INC. LAUGH FLOOR (9/10)

 Monster’s Inc. Laugh Floor is an interactive comedy show that pulls random guests into the act.
 The monsters perform on a big screen at the front and are voiced by live actors in real-time.
-This means they can make jokes on-the-fly and respond to the crowd, which makes the humor spot-on and changes for each audience.
+This means they can make jokes on-the-fly and respond to the crowd, which makes the humor spot-on for each audience.
 Don’t be surprised if you see yourself up on one of the secondary screens while being harassed by a Pixar character.
-The jokes are good, but the brilliance of the attraction is definitely the audience interactions.
+The jokes are good, but the brilliance of the attraction is the timely audience interactions.

 ANIMAL KINGDOM’S BEST ENTERTAINMENT AND ATTRACTIONS